-The citizen advisory committees identified a need to work more closely with local Native American tribes when identifying and protecting known historic resources.
-Local Native American tribes include both federally-recognized and unrecognized tribes.
+The citizen advisory committees identified a need to work more closely with the Chinook Indian Nation when identifying and protecting known historic resources.
 On June 23, 2021, the Board of Clatsop County Commissioners approved a resolution in support of tribal recognition for the Chinook Indian Nation.
 The citizen advisory committees also recognized the need to update terminology to reflect the diversity of native persons (i.e., change the term "Indian" to "Native American".
 Representatives from the Chinook Indian Nation also identified areas within Goal 5 where references to and information about traditional activities of native persons could be incorporated.